 Treating Compulsive Talking

-If you struggle with speech that feels pressured, compulsive, or in any way forced, seeking help from a mental health professional is likely to be a helpful step forward.
+If your speech feels pressured, compulsive, or forced, seeking help from a mental health professional is likely to be a helpful step forward.
 Compulsions can feel impossible to get under control, but enlisting the guidance of a licensed mental health counselor can offer the tools necessary to improve speech patterns, regain control over verbal mannerisms, and develop healthier methods of both communicating and coping.

 Although talking quickly, excessively, or impulsively are idiosyncrasies that could simply express someone’s personality, background, or experiences, compulsive or pressured talking is more often a sign of a psychiatric condition such as a mood or personality disorder.
-To understand this connection, consider the nature of a compulsion: it is not merely an impulse or desire, but rather a virtually uncontrollable urge.
-Compulsions range from innocuous in nature to highly dangerous.
+To understand this connection, consider the nature of a compulsion: it is not merely an impulse or desire but rather a virtually uncontrollable urge.
+Compulsions can range from innocuous to highly dangerous.

-If you struggle with excessive talking, you may want to see a mental health counselor to help you with interpersonal relationships, even if you do not have a diagnosable mental illness.
+If you find yourself talking excessively, you may want to see a mental health counselor to help you with interpersonal relationships, even if you do not have a diagnosable mental illness.
 However, if you are experiencing compulsive talking or other uncontrollable urges, a personality disorder or other mental illnesses may be at the root of this behavior.
-Seeking help from a mental health professional, such as those at BetterHelp, will help you determine whether or not a disorder is involved, so you can create a treatment plan to meet your needs.
+Seeking help from a mental health professional, such as those at BetterHelp, can help you determine whether or not a disorder is involved, so you can create a treatment plan to meet your needs.

 “I have only had two sessions with Danielle Butler and I am very pleased.
 She is kind, professional and makes me feel very comfortable in discussing difficult topics.”

 “I am very thankful for being matched with Terrie.
 She is able to articulate what I am feeling even when I'm not quite able to put it in to words.
 She also always reads my journals and replies giving guidance on the situation.
-From day one I felt comfortable with Terrie and sharing with her.”
+From day one I felt comfortable with Terrie.”